Skip to main content

 terraform apply

-Confirm the creation — type yes and press Enter.
-The created resources are displayed in the control panel.
+16. Confirm creation — enter yes and press Enter.
+The created resources will appear in the control panel.

-If there were not enough quotas to create resources, increase the quotas.
+17. If quotas were insufficient to create the resources, increase the quotas.

-2. Create a private network and subnet
+2. Create a private network and a subnet

 resource "openstack_networking_network_v2" "network_1" {